Skip to main content

 this is a browser feature that the end user turns on or off themselves so yes they do know that. it's not being done by the publisher.

-in reply to Spooky Sun
+in reply to Christmas Sun

 @sun @0x5DA That is true of the first steps here, however if you read the linked blog post you will find that extending easy use to publishers is a goal.